Regression Analysis For Business

 Waiver by Credentials

 Very few students (typically fewer than 20 each year) waive statistics by credentials.
-Waiver by credential is intended for students who major or minor in statistics or for those students in CS or Economics with an applied statistics concentration.
+Waiver by credential is intended only for students who major or minor in statistics or data science.

 Waiver by Exam